 Funded by a second award from the the National Science Foundation (NSF), this need-based scholarship supports new transfers students with scholarships of up to $7,000 per year based on financial eligibility on the FAFSA.
 Transfer Scholars also receive academic support through a variety of CWIT programs and services.
 Approximately 9 new T-SITE Scholars will be selected for Fall 2016.
 New cohorts will also be selected for the Fall 2017 and 2018 (for a total of 25 transfer Scholars).

-The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is will be March 14, 2016.
+The T-SITE application deadline for new transfer students entering UMBC in the fall 2016 is March 1, 2016.
 Note that this is the admissions priority deadline for transfer applications.
 Current transfer students who entered UMBC from Maryland community colleges in Spring 2016 will also be eligible to apply for T-SITE for the fall 2016.

-Interviews for a selected group of applicants will take place in April 2016 at UMBC.
+Interviews for a selected group of applicants will take place on April 8,2016 at UMBC.
 All T-SITE Scholarship recipients must attend orientation in early June and the new Scholar Retreat during the summer 2016 at UMBC.
 Specific dates for orientation and the retreat will be posted in the near future.